Dreaming of a million-dollar smile? Thinking about pursuing one? Odds are, you’ve heard of Invisalign.

 ClearCorrect aligners need to be worn for a minimum of 22 hours per day.
 As a general rule, you should only take out your aligners to eat, drink, brush, or floss.

 With any aligners, you should not eat or drink anything (except water) with your aligners in.
 That said, you can remove them during meals and snacks, drink, replace them, and repeat as needed.

 What happens if I lose my aligners (or retainers)?

 If you lose an aligner or retainer, you should contact your ClearCorrect provider.
-He or she will help you sort through the situation.
+They will help you sort through the situation.
 Your provider will also set the “rules” on how much it costs to replace an aligner or retainer.
-Some providers will give you one “free” lost or broken aligners, and some won’t.
+Some providers will give you one “free” to replace a lost or broken aligner, and some won’t.

 Is ClearCorrect covered by insurance?

 That depends on your policy.
 If you receive orthodontic benefits, then your insurance will likely reimburse you for your treatment.
 We recommend that you check with your provider before committing to treatment just to make sure.